to-abhinav/ETH_Proof_beginner/README.md

 # Abhinav Token Smart Contract

-This repository contains a basic Solidity smart contract for a token named "Sumit" with the symbol "SK".
+This repository contains a basic Solidity smart contract for a token named "AbhinavKumar" with the symbol "Abby".
 The contract manages balances for various addresses and supports token minting and burning.

 ## Contract Information